jlevy/kmd/README.md

 ## Tips for Use with Other Tools

+While not required, these tools can make using kmd easier or more fun.

 ### Choosing a Terminal

 You can use any favorite terminal to run kmd, but I recommend trying a try to